aerraj/MediKart/README.md

 - **Order Routes**:
   - POST `/api/orderData`: Create a new order.
   - GET `/api/myorderData`: Fetch all orders for a specific user.
+- **Payment Routes**:
+  - POST `/api/payment`: Generate session ID to complete payment.

 ## User Authentication

 User authentication is implemented using JWT (JSON Web Tokens).
-Passwords are hashed using bcrypt for secure storage.
+Passwords are hashed using bcrypt for secure storage and to check for bots recaptcha is utilized to boost security aginst brute force attacks.
 Upon successful login, a token is generated and stored in the client's local storage to maintain the session.

 ## Data Handling